Lenovo ThinkPad X1 Carbon (Gen 9) review: Flirting with perfection

 Lenovo put more effort into the mics than it did the camera.
 Four far-field microphones with Dolby Voice captured the nuisances in my voice and sounded crisp when I played back a short video clip.

-It's 2021, and laptop webcams are more important than ever so consider this my cry for companies to start a 1080p revolution.
+It's 2021, and laptop webcams are more important than ever — it's time to start the 1080p revolution.
 Until then, we recommend buying an external webcam for those exciting conference calls and budget meetings.

 Lenovo ThinkPad X1 Carbon (Gen 9) heat